bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.04 - 18.07.2014 =
+* Bugfix : Problem with displaying Google Captcha in Contact Form Pro (by BestWebSoft) is fixed.
+* New : The Brazilian Portuguese language file is added.

 = V1.03 - 06.06.2014 =
 * New : The Polish language file is added.
 * New : The Ukrainian language file is added.